Zerthox/discretize-guides/builds/revenant/power-renegade/index.md

 <Weapons weapon1MainType="Greatsword" weapon1MainAffix="Berserker" weapon1MainSigil1Id="24615" weapon1MainSigil2Id="24868"/>
 </GridItem>
 </Grid>
-When playing <Specialization name="Renegade" text="Power Renegade"/>, both Staff and Greatsword are valid choices and situationally optimal depending on the group and encounter.
+When playing <Specialization name="Renegade" text="Power Renegade"/>, both Staff and Greatsword are valid choices as a second weaponset and situationally optimal depending on the group and encounter.
 In T4 Fractals, due to most defiance bard requiring 800cc and <Skill name="Darkrazors Daring"/> applying an instant 600 CC, Greatsword is the recommended choice for more damage.

 In CMs there is a larger CC contribution requirement, however with builds such as <BuildLink build="Heal Chronomancer" specialization="Chronomancer"/> and <BuildLink build="Power Scrapper" specialization="Scrapper"/> providing large amounts of CC, along with contribution from DPS builds, in a lot of cases you can play Greatsword.
 However if CC is non-existant in your party it may be a better option to take Staff to provide the extra CC yourself.